GSA-TTS/identity-idva-api-gateway/SECURITY.md

 # Security Policy

-The GIVE team takes the security of our software seriously.
-If you believe you have found a security vulnerability in any GIVE repository, please report it to us as described below.
+The IDVA team takes the security of our software seriously.
+If you believe you have found a security vulnerability in any IDVA repository, please report it to us as described below.

 ## Supported Versions

-GIVE will only ever be providing security updates for the most recent version of its software.
+IDVA will only ever be providing security updates for the most recent version of its software.
 This should always be available as the most recently tagged version within this repository.
 We will not be providing security updates to versions that are not currently released into production.